firesale/firesale/README.md

 ### Optional Steps

-After FireSale is installed you can also install the two additional modules provided with the core to enable Shipping and Search.
+After FireSale is installed you can also install the three additional modules provided with the core to enable Design, Shipping and Search.
 These modules have no extra requirements and should just work after being enabled.

 ## Feedback and issues